pymedphys/pymedphys/docs/developer/file-structure.rst

                      Code within this constitutes "PyMedPhys proper".
 In theory (though not yet in practice), this code has been tested and documented.
 Changes to code in this folder are tracked in ``changelog.md``.
-See
-                     `The PyMedPhys Source Code Package`_ section below for further details, especially structure.
+See `The PyMedPhys Source Code Package`_ section below for further details, especially on structure.

 :``tests/``: Contains the PyMedPhys suite of automated tests.
 Any code present
              in *src/pymedphys/* should be covered by tests in this directory.